tomoyuki28jp/web4r/docs/en/tutorial/part1.markdown

 Markup language
 ----------------
-You can change the markup language to generate by \*markup-lang\* which must be either one of :xhtml, :html or :xml.
-The default markup language is xhtml.
+You can change the markup language to generate by the \*markup-lang\* special variable which must be either one of :xhtml, :html or :xml.
+The default markup language is :xhtml.

 Examples: